RDCbum/RH_demo/docs/core/REFEREE_FAQ.md

 ## 2) "Where is A1 proved?"
 **Objection.** The supercritical mode ⇒ A1\_mode step is not formalized in Lean.
 **Response.** A1 is supplied by paper lemmas.
-The primary route is the legacy window-free lemma `a1-from-supercritical`; the fixed-window route is an alternative computational bridge, and the Buchstab bridge is an optional analytic derivation of A1.
+The primary route is the legacy window-free lemma `a1-from-supercritical` (proved in the paper); the fixed-window route is an alternative computational bridge, and the Buchstab bridge is an optional analytic derivation of A1.
 The gate only checks numeric side conditions for the fixed-window route; it does not prove the analytic implication from `ERU_mode_beta` to the threshold.
-The paper includes only a proof outline for this step; a full proof is deferred to a supplement.
+The fixed-window step remains a proof outline.
 **Evidence.**
 - `arxiv_submission/ERURH_Conditional_Proof.tex` (Assumption `assm:threshold-control`,
   Lemma `a1-from-supercritical-buchstab`).